Mark Visentin

 Talent Analysis

-One of the best OHL goalies over his four-year career, Visentin is an athletic goaltender with good size and excellent rebound control.
-On top of his calm demeanour in goal, Visentin has shown tremendous character and leadership qualities as someone who leads by example through his strong work ethic.
+Visentin is an athletic goaltender with good size and excellent rebound control.
+On top of his calm demeanor in goal, Visentin has shown tremendous character and leadership qualities as someone who leads by example through his strong work ethic.

 Future